Skip to main content

 Troubleshooting Steps

-Make sure the physical stack matches the dashboard stack configuration (see Switch Stacks article).
+Make sure the physical stack matches the dashboard stack configuration (see Switch Stacks).

 Triggers

-Height information missing in the AFC database where an AP is installed.
-This information is needed as the criteria for higher transmit power limits are heavily dependent on the location of the APs and it will be a requirement for the APs to check-in the database with their location.
+The height information is missing in the AFC database where an AP is installed.
+This information is needed as the criteria for higher transmit power limits are heavily dependent on the location of the APs and it will be a requirement for the APs to check in to the database with their location.

 Troubleshooting Steps